TROG111/SatNav/README.md

     h) 'a ::pos{<a>,<b>,<c>,<d>,<e>} <location name>' - this command will add a new location. <a>, <b>, <c>, <d> and <e> are the systemid, bodyid, x, y and z coordinates for the new location.  <location name> is an optional name of the new location, if this is left blank then SatNav will generate an automatic location name.

     i) 'dump SatNav' - this command will write out all of the SatNav locations into the DU logfile.
 This is not pretty, but it provides a way to backup your SatNav locations and reload them - requires you to edit the DU logfile; extract the location strings; replace the '&quot;' with double quotes;  and copy them into the SatNav PB.

+    j) 'h' - help will display this list of command line commands.

   7) When using your Dimencia Hud, you will find that the location you loaded in 3 (above) ha been renamed as 'SatNav Location' and is now available using the Alt+1/Alt+2 keys..
 This will also have been set as the destination on the Dim Hud buttons screen.
 Unlike previous versions of SatNav, we now only copy across a single location to Dim Hud - this is due to a limitation in the Dim Hud which would cause a cpu overload error if we copied all of the SatNav locations across.